-These cute cupcakes couldn’t be easier and they taste just like the beloved hostess snoballs!
+These cute snowball cupcakes couldn’t be easier and they taste just like the beloved Hostess snoballs!
 Just add a marshmallow to the top of the cupcakes before they are done baking and let them melt and become the “frosting”.
 Top with coconut and that’s it!

-As a kid I loved going on road trips.
+These Snowball Cupcakes just make me happy.
+As a kid, I loved going on road trips.
 It wasn’t sharing the car with 2 stinky brothers or listening to my dad get mad at the NPR radio show hosts that made me happy but the chance that we’d be stopping at a gas station convenience store.
 Yup, I’m one of those people.
 But here’s the deal, stopping there usually meant that I’d be able to talk my dad into getting me a ruby red squirt and my beloved Hostess Snoballs.
 And don’t make me believe I’m the only one that loves those.
 I know you’re out there!

 So when I saw this “Baking Hack” video on BuzzFeed, I knew I needed use that tip to make a quick version of Snoballs.